 2.3 collaborate with members of the health care team

 6.1 Assess primary health care needs

-6.2 Deliver primary health care
+6.2 Deliver primary healthcare

-6.3 Contribute to public and preventative health
+6.3 Contribute to public and preventive health

 7.1 Contribute to therapeutic decision-making